0mar/portfolio/_pages/publications.md

 ---
-layout: page
 title:  "Publications"
+permalink: "/publications/"
 ---

-Below follows a list of publications and articles I have worked on.

 [//]: #( Some of the publications have an accessible summary posted on this blog.
 In the spirit of making my research as accessible as possible, I try do this with most of the articles I publish.)

 ## Journal articles

-* [Parallel two-scale finite element implementation of a system with varying microstructures][14], O. M. Richardson, O. Lakkis, A. Muntean, C. Venkataraman, *under review* (2021)
+* [Parallel two-scale finite element implementation of a system with varying microstructures][14], O. Lakkis, A. Muntean, O.M.
+Richardson, C. Venkataraman, GAMM Mitteilungen (2024)

 * [Deterministic model of battery, uphill currents and non-equilibrium phase transitions][13], E. Cirillo, M. Colangeli, O. M. Richardson, L. Rondoni, *Physical Review E*, volume 103, number 3 (2021)